Reading Wrap-Up

 Trainspotting, by Irvine Welsh

-After devouring four Alan Warner novels, I decided to check out other Scottish writing, and what could be better to start with than Irvine Welsh’s Trainspotting?
+After devouring four Alan Warner novels, I decided to check out other Scots writing.
+What could be a better choice to start with than Irvine Welsh’s Trainspotting?
 It’s one of the most popular Scottish books of all time, and Welsh and Warner seem to be good friends.

-Trainspotting is one of the most disgusting pieces of writing that I’ve ever read, and I say that (mostly) to be complimentary.
-Individual chapters blew me away, but it didn’t weave together in a particularly moving way in the same way that The Sopranos did.
-It had excellent prose and complex, entertaining characters, so I will definitely read more Irvine Welsh books in the future.
+Trainspotting is one of the most disgusting pieces of fiction that I’ve ever read, and I say that (mostly) as a compliment.
+Individual chapters would frequently blow me away, but they never wove together in a particularly moving manner—unlike the set pieces in The Sopranos, which crescendo-ed to have me rolling with laughter or bawling my eyes out.
+Nevertheless, it features excellent prose and complex, entertaining characters, so I will definitely read more from Welsh in the future.

 — 4/5 —